A Surprising Benefit of the COVID – 19 Quarantine

 The Benefits of Stillness

-With my extra free time, I began to do things that I wanted to do, but that I may have felt weird doing amidst my more social, conventional routine, because they were unconventional.
-I journaled a lot more, reflecting on my childhood and its influences on me, as well as set intentions for my future.
-I researched mental health topics and read self-help books.
-I began weight-lifting and doing yoga regularly.
+With my extra free time, I began to do things outside of my normal, busy routine.
+I journaled a lot more, I began weight-lifting and doing yoga.
 I don’t think I was alone in picking up new habits.
 I heard accounts of many people picking up a new hobby like an instrument or a craft.

-I not only embraced boredom, intentionality, and reflection, I also picked up mediation, which one would consider a literal act of stillness.
-When you mediate, you sit still with your eyes closed for a certain amount of time doing nothing but being still.
-What this does is centers your conscious awareness and, over time, increases inner clarity.
+I not only embraced boredom, intentionality, and reflection, I also picked up mediation.
 According to a meta-analysis by Keng and colleagues, meditation is associated with “Increased subjective well-being, reduced psychological symptoms and emotional reactivity, and improved behavioral regulation,” (2013).

 Even when quarantine ended, I continued these habits.
 After reflecting with my friend that day at school, I began to wonder what my senior year would have been like if I hadn’t practiced them.
 And, if it weren’t for quarantine, if I would have picked them up.